How to use Raspberry Pi to monitor network? (Nagios)

 Nagios vocabulary

-- Service: a service is a check that applies to one or more computers, and that uses a command to run a particular verification (ex: check if the load is above 10 on Raspberry Pi is a service).
+- Service: a service is a check that applies to one or more computers, and uses a command to run a particular verification (ex: check if the load is above 10 on Raspberry Pi is a service).

-For the example I’ll monitor my Raspberry Pi Zero from the Raspberry Pi where Nagios is installed.
+For the example below, I’ll monitor my Raspberry Pi Zero from the Raspberry Pi where Nagios is installed.

 Prepare the host

-So we need to install SNMP on every new host before adding it in the configuration file.
+Nagios uses mainly SNMP to connect to other hosts and get all the information.
+So we need to install SNMP on every new host before adding it to the configuration file.

 This is not mandatory, it depends on which services you’ll create for this host.